d18c7db/Gauntlet_FPGA/readme.md

 The implementation is functional right now, can coin up and start game, known problems are as follows:

-* The TMS5220 speech synth is not implemented
-* Audio mixing is not ideal, sound quality needs improvement.
 * Game EPROM is implemented as RAM so game settings are lost on power off.
-* Only player 1 controls are connected (minor).